tigera/docs/calico-enterprise/threat/suspicious-domains.mdx

 #### Domain name threat feeds

-A best practice is to develop a whitelist of "known-good" domains that particular applications or services must access, and then [enforce this whitelist with network policy]({{site.baseurl}}/security/domain-based-policy).
+A best practice is to develop an allow-list of "known-good" domains that particular applications or services must access, and then [enforce this allow-list with network policy]({{site.baseurl}}/security/domain-based-policy).

-In addition to whitelists, you can use threat feeds to monitor your cluster for DNS queries to known malicious or suspicious domain names. {{site.prodname}} monitors DNS queries and generates alerts for any that are listed in your threat feed.
+In addition to allow-lists, you can use threat feeds to monitor your cluster for DNS queries to known malicious or suspicious domain names. {{site.prodname}} monitors DNS queries and generates alerts for any that are listed in your threat feed.

 Threat feeds for domain names associated with malicious **egress** activity (e.g. command and control (C2) servers or data exfiltration), provide the most security value.
 Threat feeds that associate domain names with malicious **ingress** activity (e.g. port scans or IP sweeps) are less useful since these activities do not cause endpoints in your cluster to query DNS.
 It is better to consider [IP-based threat feeds](./suspicious-ips) for ingress activity.